Skip to main content

 "Schemes to defraud the Department of Transportation's Disadvantaged Business Enterprise program cheat not only the government and taxpayers, but also cheat those small, minority-owned businesses that the program is intended to help." - Special Agent George C. Venizelos

 There are several resources available to prevent and eliminate fraud in the Disadvantaged Business Enterprise program.
-You can read about Commercially Useful Function & Fraud Awareness, file a complaint about a certified business, learn tips on evaluating Commercially Useful Functions, and report fraud, waste, & abuse to the Department of Transportation's Inspector General Division.
+You can read about Commercially Useful Function & Fraud Awareness, file a complaint about a certified business, learn tips on evaluating Commercially Useful Functions, and report fraud, waste and abuse to the Department of Transportation's Inspector General Division.

 Disadvantaged Business Enterprise Reporting